somoradi/git_training/README.md

 Because a repository may contain files we do not want to put under version control.
 For example, when you compile a LaTeX file the folder will be cluttered with files ending in `.aux`, `.log`, `.blg` and many others.
 Since those files are created automatically from your `.tex` file, there is no reason to put them under version control.

-But there's another reason, which brings us to the next important concept: *commits*.
+But there's another reason not to add files automatically, which brings us to the next important concept: *commits*.
 Git has a three stage concept for keeping track of revisions.
 A file starts out *unstaged*, which means that we currently do not record any changes to the file.
 By using `git add` we tell git to *stage* a file.
 Staging means that git records all changes that have been made to the file since the last entry in the revision history (if the file is completely new, the entire file is one big change).
 The final step is the *commit*, which creates a new entry in the revision history that records the status of all staged files.
-Commits are the backbone of git's revision history: a revision history is just a large graph whose nodes are commits, and each commit records the state of the files that were staged at this point.
+Commits are the backbone of git's revision history.
+A revision history in git is just a large graph whose nodes are commits, and each commit records the state of all staged files at this point.

 In our running example, we have used `git add notes` to stage the notes file.
 But we haven't commited it yet.